coboshm/blog/_posts/2017-26-8-kinesis-golang-redshift.markdown

 ...

-Data driven Companies uses this data to improve their products and launch new features.
+In my current job we would like to develop a real time tracking system to track all the events that the product people wants to check to make the best product decisions.
+I was thinking to do it using Go because it is fast, concurrent and easy to understant and learn.
+As we are using AWS we decided to investigate a little bit if we can use Kinesis and Redshift instead of Kafka and Hive.
+And this is a small script that we did to check if our tracking system can be done using this technologies.

+Kinesis is used to collect and process large streams of data records in real time.
+And Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.

-### Tracking our app using Kinesis + Redshift + Golang
+### Kinesis + Redshift + Golang
-Kinesis with one stream (or more if you want) + Golang to put data into the stream and consume this data and store to redshift.
+For this test we are going to use a Kinesis with one stream + Golang to put data into the stream and consume this data to persist it in Redshift.

 <a href="{{ site.baseurl }}/assets/kinesis.png" data-lightbox="Kinesis" data-title="Kinesis">
   <img style="width: 100%; margin:auto;" src="{{ site.baseurl }}/assets/kinesis.png" class="rounded_big" title="Kinesis">